 Research is one of the most important academic activities of both lecturers and students as it is a bridge connecting the university-based theoretical knowledge with practical requirements of local labor markets.
-Research and technology transfer activities are therefore proactively implemented by all CAF staff member (Table 19 and Appendices 3) [Exh.14.7.Number of scientific research projects and publications conducted by lecturers]
+Research and technology transfer activities are therefore proactively implemented by all CAF staff member [Exh.14.7.List of research projects and published papers of period 2008-2013].
+CAF teaching staffs are continuously seeking for funds to support and promote scientific research activity of students to foster the bridge (Table 19).